 When I advertise jobs for writers, I usually use “bilingual” – I don’t care which language you learned first, but you’ve gotta be able to write well in both.

-(Actually, I guess by saying “bilingual” I’m discriminating against those who are trilingual, quadrilingual, or polyglottical… I guess my next post will be written from some moldy dungeon in Brussels, after the EU finds out what a terrible person I am.)
+(Actually, I guess by saying “bilingual” I’m discriminating against those who are trilingual, quadrilingual, or polyglottical… Maybe my next post will be written from some moldy dungeon in Brussels, after the EU finds out what a terrible person I am.)

 Anyway, if you’re looking for a job, and see the word “native” in the advert, but you’re not exactly someone’s dictionary definition of a native English speaker, my recommendation is: APPLY ANYWAY.